-Returning to running post pregnancy – first race and testing my pelvic floor
+Returning to running post pregnancy – first race back

 In the three weeks following, I had my first big post pregnancy goal, my first race.